defiant00/whim-c/README.md

   // constructor
   new :: fn(self, x, y)
-    self.base(x, y)       // call the base type constructor, passing in self (by using self.)
+    self.base.new(self, x, y)   // self.base(params) would create a new object, so instead
-                          // so it does not create a new object self.x := x
+                                // explicitly call new with the current instance self.x := x
     self.y := y
   /fn